openplantpathology/Reproducibility_in_Plant_Pathology/README.md

 > Sparks, A.H., Del Ponte, E.M., dos Santos Alves, K., Foster, Z.,
 > Grünwald, N. (2020). *Compendium of R code and data for ‘Status and
 > Best Practices for Reproducible Research In Plant Pathology’*.
-> Accessed 09 Apr 2020.
+> Accessed 20 Apr 2020.
 Online at
 > <https://doi.org/10.5281/zenodo.1250665>

 ### How to download or install

 #### The R package

 This repository is organized as an R package.
-There is one R function, `doi2bib()`, that is used in this repository, along with a bibliography file of the articles that were examined that are located in `inst/extdata` directory.
+There are custom R functions, `doi2bib()`, `table_of_journals()` and `workflow_dia()` that are used in this repository, along with a bibliography file of the articles that were examined and the notes that are located in `inst/extdata` directory.
 We have used the R package structure to help manage dependencies, to take advantage of continuous integration for automated code testing and for file organisation.